whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 That's not to say that features never change; often times a feature is updated (significant change in size, changes placetype, is given additional properties, etc.) which may require a new feature to be created with a new `wof:id`.

+By linking features through the `supersedes` and `superseded_by` values (see below), it allows a downstream consumers of Who's On First data to link together the history of any given feature at any given time and to understand which features are no longer valid (and which features _are_ valid).
+This history is not inherent to the linked feature list, but rather the linked feature list _and_ GitHub log.

+Who's On First is not in the business of removing features from history, but rather looks to take a snapshot in time and preserve features based on what _was_ and what _is_.
+The `wof:id` field allows Who's On First to provide an accurate description of the present, while also retaining historical records of a place.

 ### What is Significant Event?

 While minor edits require an update to the attribute field and the `wof:lastmodified` field, major edits or updates to a feature in Who's on First are called "Significant Events".

-Updates and edits that qualify as a Significant Event:
+Updates and edits that qualify as absolute Significant Events_*_ :

-- Cessation events (but when other feature(s) replace it with inception events)
+- Replacing or superseding a record (cessation event; see below)
 - Changes to the `wof:placetype`
 - Changes to the geometry, where more than 50% (area or length) is added or removed
 - Moving a feature's location more than ten kilometers from it's original location

+_* This list, as written today, may be incomplete or unable to capture the subtleties and demands of real-life._

-When a Significant Event occurs, a new `wof:id` is minted for a new feature; this new feature replaces the old feature that required edits.
-The `supersedes` and `superseded_by` values are updated in the respective records which allows a user to track the life of a given record in Who's on First.
+When a Significant Event occurs, a new `wof:id` is minted for a new feature; this new feature supersedes the old feature that required edits.

-Additionally, what Who's On First considers a Significant Event may be different than what a data user would consider a Significant Event.
-This could mean that while a feature in Who's On First was given a new record and `wof:id`, a specific user may not agree with that change - therefore, it is important for us to outline the rules and guidelines around Who's On First features and the `wof:id` field so users and their mapping services can optimize their data usage.

 Significant Events are detailed below in the _"Life"_ section.

 ### What are `supersedes` and `superseded_by` values?

 If an existing feature experiences a Significant Event, the old feature should be duplicated but receive a new `wof:id` and given a `wof:supersedes` value equal to that of the existing feature, and the existing feature should be given a `wof:superseded_by` value equal to that of the new feature's `wof:id`.

-By linking features through the `supersedes` and `superseded_by` values, it allows a downstream consumers of Who's On First data to link together the history of any given feature at any given time and to understand which features are no longer valid (and which features _are_ valid).

-Who's On First is not in the business of removing features from history, but rather looks to take a snapshot in time and preserve features based on what _was_ and what _is_.
+The `supersedes` and `superseded_by` values are updated in the respective records which allows a user to track the life of a given record in Who's on First.

 Below, the life cycle and tracking rules are outlined to help you understand what changes require a new `wof:id` and what changes allow the `wof:id` to be kept as-is.